Track Status Light

 - F1 Sensor integration installed with live data enabled

-- An RGB-capable light entity in Home Assistant
+- An RGB-capable light entity (or a group entity containing lights) in Home Assistant

 Step-by-step Setup